- Africa for AFS Afriholics!

 (Small Group for AFS Fitbits)

+Go tell it on the mountain!
 Join us on a trek to the Summit of Africa’s highest mountain.
 The snows of Kilimanjaro soar above Africa’s shimmering plains like an illusion – an iconic image to which you can now be transported.
-Our past AFS groups loved this once in a lifetime experience: “Climbing Kili has been on my bucket list for years.
+Our past AFS groups loved this once-in-a-lifetime experience: “Climbing Kili has been on my bucket list for years.
 My dream came true with AFS in 2013.
 An adventure that challenged me to my core but I conquered that Mountain.
 Such an emotional experience at sunrise to stand on the “roof of Africa!” – Carol H

 “Pole-pole” (slowly, slowly) is the mantra of our expert expedition guides who lead us on this quest.
 This trip is as much about the journey as it is the destination.
 Kili is the world’s highest free-standing mountain and also the most walkable.
 You’ll pass from tropical forests to a near lunar landscape high above the clouds in just a few days.
 We’ve perfected the best way to climb Kili with maximum acclimatization and shorter hiking days for the greatest chance of summit success!
 There are many different routes you could take.
 But, no matter what you read, the Marangu Route is the most popular and best established.
 The reward at the top?
 Dazzling views of the stunning Africans plains below with your selfie at Uhuru Peak and its iridescent glaciers.